victorvasujoseph/ARMAModel/README.md

 Dataset used was from https://www.kaggle.com/datasets/tunguz/gold-prices

-# Step by Step process
+# Step by Step Guide

 Step 1: Load the Data
 Step 2: Visualize the Data - It's good practice to visualize the data to get a sense of its trends and seasonality.